Master Nonverbal Communication: Top 10 Types

 6. Eye Gaze

-Eye contact is one of the primary ways we express emotion, interest, and intent.
-As the “windows to our soul”, our eyes give away how we feel.
 When a person looks around the room, that suggests unease, disinterest, or even dishonesty.
 Maintaining eye contact usually shows confidence and comfort.
 Rightly or wrongly, we often associate fixed eye contact with honesty.
 Eyes can also reveal our emotions we’re trying to conceal.
-Fear leads to dialted pupils, excitement leads to rapid blinking.
-Glaring eyes can denote hostility and wide eyes can mean attraction, surprise, or hope.
+Fear leads to dilated pupils, excitement leads to rapid blinking.
+Glaring eyes can denote hostility, and wide eyes can mean attraction, surprise, or hope.

 7. Paralanguage

-Paralanguage concerns vocal qualities of speech.
-Para means “related to”.
-Paralinguistic signals are “related to” speech, but refer to aspects of the voice beyond the actual words being spoken and their meaning.
-The pitch or even the “tone of voice” in which words are spoken are elements of paralanguage.
+The pitch or even the “tone of voice” in which words are spoken are elements and examples of nonverbal communication that fall under paralanguage.
 As the saying goes, “It’s not what you say, but how you say it.”
-Consider how just adjusting your tone, changes the the meaning of your words.
+Consider how just adjusting your tone changes the meaning of your words.
 Have you ever heard someone say, “It’s ok,” but they sounded sad or angry?
 In other words, it was definitely not “ok.”
 That’s paralanguage.
+If you think about a job interview or conversation at work, you want your tone of voice to line up with how you actually feel or what you really mean.

 8. Facial expressions

-Facial expressions are multi-faceted and complex constructions.
-Hundreds of muscles working subconsciously creating micro-expressions that reveal precisely what we’re feeling whether we want them to or not.
-This is what makes facial expressions one of the clearest indicators of our true demeanor.
-A frown, a smile, a furrowed brow, raised eyebrows, lips parting, pursed lips - all of these can be hard to conciously control.
+A frown, a smile, a furrowed brow, raised eyebrows, lips parting, pursed lips — all of these can be hard to consciously control.
 Therefore, they can reveal what we’re really feeling in spite of our best efforts to hide them.

 By and large, most emotions are universal experiences and also have universal facial indicators.
 Whole fields of science are dedicated to studying the ways in which our faces express happiness, sadness, anger, deceit, envy, or surprise.
 They are a powerful form of nonverbal communication.
 Understanding that the look on your face is the first thing most people will see, it’s important to be aware of what you’re expressing.